lajaradev/ParallelComputing/MPI/MPI_processImage/README.md

 As has been said, the "root" process will be in charge of reading and writing files, the "root" process will store all the information and distribute a set of rows to each "slave" process, it will receive the data from each "slave" process. and will write to file.

 Compile Sentence:
-➔ mpicc -o proc mpi_process.c -lm
+➔ mpicc -o proc MPI_processingImage.c -lm

 Execution Sentence:
 ➔ mpirun -np 5 proc lena4096x4096.raw 4096 4096 average outAverage4096.raw